jeka-dev/jeka/docs/reference-guide/execution-engine-concepts.md

 `ProjectJkBean` provides a wrapper around of a `JkProject` for building JVM-based projects.
 This _KBean_ initialise a default sensitive project object and provides classic method for building project (compile, package in jar, publish ...)

+This _KBean_ proposes extension point through its `configure(JkProject)` method.
+This way, other _KBeans_ can modify the properties of the project to build.

 #### intellij

 `IntellijJkBean` provides methods for generating metadata files for _IntelliJ_ IDE.
 Content of _iml_ file is computed according the `JkProject` object found in _project KBean_.

+This _KBean_ proposes extension point through its `configure` methods in order to modify the resulting iml (e.g. use a module dependency instead of a library dependency).

 #### scaffold